ORIF of a Leg Fracture in Children

 - Your child says his splint or cast feels tighter and you think his toes are more swollen.

-- There is a bad smell coming from your child's splint or cast.
+- You notice a bad smell coming from your child's splint or cast.

 - You have any questions or concerns about your child's condition or care.